BenSmithers/MultiHex/README.md

 c.
 Filling in all the dtails yourself, starting with just a blank canvas and creativity.

 *MultiHex* uses a seeded algorithm to generate the world's topography and oceans.
-Then, it uses a nuanced weather model to propagate storm systems across your new world to map out areas of intense rainfall and arid deserts.
+Then, it uses a 'nuanced' weather model to propagate storm systems across your new world to map out areas of intense rainfall and arid deserts.

 ## World Editor

-need to fill
+The current way to view and edit a *MultiHex* hexmap.

 # Future Plans